Actor model and process calculi history: Milner, et al.

 In his Turing lecture, Milner remarked as follows:

 Now, the pure lambda-calculus is built with just two kinds of thing: terms and variables.
 Can we achieve the same economy for a process calculus?
 Carl Hewitt, with his Actors model, responded to this challenge long ago; he declared that a value, an operator on values, and a process should all be the same kind of thing: an Actor.
 This goal impressed me, because it implies the homogeneity and completeness of expression ...
 But it was long before I could see how to attain the goal in terms of an algebraic calculus...So, in the spirit of Hewitt, our first step is to demand that all things denoted by terms or accessed by names--values, registers, operators, processes, objects--are all of the same kind of thing; they should all be processes.
 Thereafter we regard access-by-name as the raw material of computation...

-In 2003, Ken Kahn recalled in a message about the Pi calculus:
+In 2003, Ken Kahn recalled in a message about the :

 Pi calculus is based upon synchronous (hand-shake) communication.
 About 25 years ago I went to dinner with Carl Hewitt and Robin Milner (of CCS and pi calculus fame) and they were arguing about synchronous vs. asynchronous communication primitives.
 Carl used the post office metaphor while Robin used the telephone.
 Both quickly admitted that one can implement one in the other.